EnHackathon/staging/_posts/2019-11-04-AnjaniAgrawal.md

 ## Conclusions

--Picking an issue can be the trickiest part, filtering by tag or area of interest is a good starting point.
+- Picking an issue can be the trickiest part, filtering by tag or area of interest is a good starting point.
--While it may seem dauting, there is plenty of documentation as well as support from the community, so do feel free to ask for help when stuck!
+- While it may seem dauting, there is plenty of documentation as well as support from the community, so do feel free to ask for help when stuck!
--It is very rewarding when you finally get to the stage of opening a PR!
+- It is very rewarding when you finally get to the stage of opening a PR!
--I really enjoyed working on this today and very much look forward to resuming my work on the overflow error issue as well as looking at other issues next week!
+- I really enjoyed working on this today and very much look forward to resuming my work on the overflow error issue as well as looking at other issues next week!